A detailed history of Preston: Part three

 Temple Dinsley from the middle of the fourteenth century

-During the reign of Richard Ii (1367 - 1400), Hospitallers continued to reside at Temple Dinsley as the
+During the reign of Richard II (1367 - 1400), Hospitallers continued to reside at Temple Dinsley

-preceptory is mentioned during this period.
-However, the holding of religious service here appears to
+because the preceptory is mentioned during this period.
+However, the holding of religious service

-have become spasmodic and had probably lapsed by 1498.
-At this time, the manor was leased (for
+here appears to have become spasmodic and had probably lapsed by 1498.
+At this time, the manor

-the duration of his life-time) to John Tong, a preceptor, who undertook to find a chaplain to perform
+was leased for the duration of his life-time to John Tong, a preceptor, who undertook to find a chaplain

-religious services.
-Two years later Prior Robert Kendal and the Chapter granted a chaplain, Robert
+to perform religious services.
+Two years later Prior Robert Kendal and the Chapter granted a

-Shawe, his board at Dinsley at the table of gentlemen.
-He was paid 5 marks to perform services in
+chaplain, Robert Shawe, his board at Dinsley at the table of gentlemen.
+He was paid five marks to

 was no longer performing this duty.
 An inventory of the contents of the chapel was taken in 1514.